kovidgoyal/kitty/docs/kittens/unicode-input.rst

     A screenshot of the unicode input widget

-In *Code* mode, you enter a unicode character by typing in the hex code for the character and pressing enter, for example, type in ``2716`` and press enter to get ✖.
+In :guilabel:`Code` mode, you enter a unicode character by typing in the hex code for the character and pressing enter, for example, type in ``2716`` and press enter to get ✖.
 You can also choose a character from the list of recently used characters by typing a leading period and then the two character index and pressing Enter.

-In *Name* mode you instead type words from the character name and use the arrow keys/tab to select the character from the displayed matches.
+In :guilabel:`Name` mode you instead type words from the character name and use the arrow keys/tab to select the character from the displayed matches.
 You can also type a leading period and the index for the match if you dont like to use arrow keys.